slillig/chameleon-dark-syntax/README.md

 ### Optional customization for seti-ui theme

+These are optional preferences to work with the <a href="https://github.com/jesseweed/seti-ui">seti-ui</a>.

-Then go to `Atom > Open Your Stylesheet` and in the css file, past the following styles:
+Go to `Atom > Open Your Stylesheet` and in the css file, past the following styles:

 ```sh
 .editor .cursor {